American entrepreneur Walt Disney once said, “The difference in winning and losing is most often not quitting.”

 About the author:

-Freelancer Rick Mercado has found his own online success as both a writer and an online marketer. he writes articles on a variety of topics and provided informaiton on how to create a website, how to podcast and many other affiliate marketing related questions.
+Freelancer Rick Mercado has found his own online success as both a writer and an online marketer. he writes articles on a variety of topics and provided information on how to create a website, how to podcast and many other affiliate marketing related questions.

 Despite working from home, or his town’s local coffee house, he is an avid outdoorsman at heart.
 Whenever possible he trades in his laptop for a pair of hiking boots or a kayak.
 While Rick grew up around fishing boats, his dream is to someday take to the skies by piloting a helicopter.